 Yet another possible method is to use a stereo receiver that can decode Dolby ProLogic surround.
 Even inexpensive receivers have this feature, which also can remove or keep the center while maintaining the left and right channels.
 To use a Dolby-capable receiver you'll set it to ProLogic while playing the music, then record from the left and right line outputs to keep the music only.
 Or record the center channel to keep the vocal and discard the left and right sides.

-Finally, the best way to obtain sing-along tracks is to buy them from a Karaoke provider.
-These are not the original performances, but many companies offer very high quality tracks for thousands of popular songs.
-Here are a few Karaoke type product sites, and Google will find you many more:
+Finally, another way to obtain sing-along tracks is to buy them from a Karaoke provider.
+They're not the original performances, but many companies offer high quality tracks for thousands of popular songs, and Google will help you find them.